What Are Fibroids?

 With common symptoms like an enlarged uterus, excessive menstrual bleeding, and debilitating pain, uterine fibroids are anything but easy to live with.

-In fact, for many women, fibroids can disrupt their everyday life and cause significant strain during their monthly menstrual cycles.
+In fact, for many women, fibroids can disrupt their everyday lives and cause significant strain during their monthly menstrual cycles.

 At Houston Fibroids, we understand that fibroids can affect much more than just your physical health, especially if they alter your appearance or negatively impact your daily life.

-The good news is that there are advanced uterine fibroids treatment options to end symptoms without the need for extensive surgeries or extended hospital stays.
+The good news is that there are advanced uterine fibroid treatment options to end symptoms without requiring extensive surgeries or extended hospital stays.

 As experts in fibroid care, we take a full-body, comprehensive approach to uterine care.